Find Your Perfect School

 Going back to the ways of earning an associate degree in less than two years, the best ways are:

 - Start in high school by earning as many college credits as you can.
 Most associate degree programs accept these college-level credits, which means lesser time spent in earning the degree.

-- Enrolling in an accelerated program with innovative ways of cutting the program’s duration.
-For example, lower Columbia in the State of Washington will launch its Transfer Express program wherein students can complete an associate degree in a single year.
+- Enrolling in one of the accelerated online programs with innovative ways of cutting the program’s duration.
+For example, lower Columbia in the State of Washington will launch its Transfer Express program wherein students can complete one of their online associate degree programs in a single year.
 Students have their course selection, and sequence including electives, already mapped out for them, and they must complete the courses in four quarters instead of the usual six quarters.